Prepping for Your Ice Climbing Adventure

 - Glove liners (Highly recommended—these are thin gloves you wear under your bigger gloves; very useful for keeping warm when you need to have some dexterity—tying knots, etc.)

-- Eye protection (The winter sun can be bright and some people like eye protection while climbing.)
+- Eye protection (The winter sun can be bright.)

 Adventure Spirit can supply you with all the technical gear that you need for your climbing day.
 So that we're clear on what those needs are, in advance of your trip, please be sure to fill out the Gear Needs Sheet.